-Our audit work is substantially complete and subject to the successful resolution of outstanding matters, we anticipate issuing an unmodified audit opinion on the group's financial statements in line with the agreed timetable.
+Our audit work is complete and we have issued an unmodified audit opinion on the financial statements in line with the agreed timetable.

 Final materiality

 Materiality was determined based on an effective rate of 2.1% of expenditure for the year.
 This benchmark and percentage are consistent with the calculations detailed in the Audit Plan.